cdl-geneseo/geneseo-dictionary/B/Buck-up.md

 # Buck up

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Buck up

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 VB: To put up money; &quot;Everybody pitch in a few dollars.
 We're goin to buck up for the keg.&quot; S95 VB-54% of surveyed studetns identified this term as the act of &quot;Putting up money&quot;.
 S99 VB: To cheer up.
 79% of students identified this new usage.